Strategic Planning: Staff Conversations

 - Team leads

-- Where appropriate, staff from additional statutory services such as any liaison or outreach teams, or acute services.
+- If appropriate, include staff from other statutory services.
+This might include liaison or outreach teams, or acute services.

 Activities

-Depending on how well staff know each other, it might be useful to start with an activity to get to know each other’s services.
-This discussion tool can be found here.
+It might be useful to start with an activity to get to know each other’s services.
+You can find this discussion tool here.

 The core activity within this workshop is open discussions.
 In groups of up to 6, discuss: